 Failures can be classified as degradation of resistor performance or complete failure.
 Where failures do occur, they usually show as an open rather than a short circuit.

 Six of the most common causes of resistor failure are:

 - Environmental effects.

 - Electrical pulse events.

+The designer must always be aware of thermal and mechanical stresses and their impact on the resistor.
 Damage to a resistor device may not be immediately obvious.
 This can cause errors in system performance that are difficult to trace.

 Mechanical Causes Of Thick Film Resistor Failure

 Thick film resistors can suffer mechanical damage during the system manufacturing process.
 This may not cause the resistor to fail immediately but can make the device more prone to failure when in service.
 Potential problems include:

 Inappropriate mounting of a device can cause ongoing compression or extension of the resistor.
 This increases its susceptibility to one or more of the stresses discussed below.

 Microcracking due to mechanical stress can cause subtle changes in resistance that show themselves as system performance errors.
 Tracing the error back to a resistor that shows no external signs of damage can be difficult.